pingcap/tidb-operator/en/notes-tidb-operator-v1.1.md

 After TiDB Operator is upgraded to v1.1, you can perform full backup using the Backup CR.

-- If the TiDB cluster version < v3.1, refer to [Ad-hoc full backup using Mydumper](backup-to-s3.md#ad-hoc-full-backup-to-s3-compatible-storage).
+- If the TiDB cluster version < v3.1, refer to [Ad-hoc full backup using Dumpling](backup-to-s3.md#ad-hoc-full-backup-to-s3-compatible-storage).
 - If the TiDB cluster version >= v3.1, refer to [Ad-hoc full backup using BR](backup-to-aws-s3-using-br.md#ad-hoc-full-backup).

 > **Note:**
 >
-> Currently, with Backup CR, you can back up data only to S3 and GCS using Mydumper, and back up data to S3 using BR.
+> Currently, with Backup CR, you can back up data only to S3 and GCS using Dumpling, and back up data to S3 using BR.
 If you perform the scheduled full backup and send data to local Persistent Volume Claim (PVC) before the upgrade, you cannot switch to the CR management after the upgrade.

 ## Restoration